Halifax PPI Claim

 Don't Delay!
 If you would like to start your PPI Claim against Halifax, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers were mis-sold PPI (Payment Protection Insurance) by Halifax, PPI was usually added to a customer's policy by Halifax, in some cases without their knowledge.
-Halifax were known to decline a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Halifax, PPI may have been added to a customer's policy by Halifax, in some cases without their knowledge.
+Halifax may have denied a credit application if PPI was refused by the customer.

 Halifax PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Halifax.

-There are many examples of Halifax mis-selling PPI, some consumers were not even made aware by Halifax that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by Halifax that it was optional.
+There are many examples of Halifax mis-selling PPI, some customers were not even made aware by Halifax that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Halifax that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Halifax, and this was not clarified to you at the point of sale, then you would be due PPI compensation from Halifax.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Halifax, and this was not disclosed to you at the point of sale, then you would be due compensation from Halifax.